-Everything You Need to Know About Growing and Harvesting Lettuce
+Everything You Need to Know About Growing Lettuce in the UK

-Lettuce grows well in a moist, well-drained, and fertile oil with plenty of compost dug into it before planting.
+Lettuce grows well in a moist, well-drained, and fertile soil with plenty of compost dug into it before planting.

 You can sow early indoors or directly from late March to August.

 Seedlings that were germinated indoors can be planted out once severe frost has passed.
 You’ll have to harden them off first before planting them out.
 Use a dibber or a stick to make holes that are 9in apart.
 Place the seedling plug and firm around the roots gently before watering them well.